QPeiran/stream_kafka/Demo-setps.md

   --topic my-test-topic
 ```

-4. Mimic the consumer (from a new ternimal)
+4. Mimic the consumer on node 1(from a new ternimal)
 ```
 docker compose exec kafka-1  /opt/bitnami/kafka/bin/kafka-console-consumer.sh \
   --bootstrap-server kafka-0:9092,kafka-1:9092 \